raohmaru/DOM-Tennis-2k18/README.md

 `npm start`
 Starts a dev server at 127.0.0.1:8080 with path to dist/ folder.

+### A Note About the Sounds
+The sounds effects are dynamically generated using the Web Audio API and an [audio synthesizer library](https://github.com/raohmaru/simple-audio-synthesizer).

 ## Browser Support
 The game supports IE 11, Edge, Firefox 15+, Chrome 20+, Safari 8+.